MaskiCoding/StreaMaski/README.md

 # 🎭 Streamlink Maski

-A lightweight desktop GUI for watching **ad-free Twitch streams** using Streamlink with a beautiful Rose Pine theme.
+A lightweight desktop GUI for watching **ad-free Twitch streams** using Streamlink with a beautiful Rose Pine theme and advanced stream management features.

 ## ✨ What it does